-Trump rages at CPAC empty seats mockery – latest
+Ex-Trump aide Hope Hicks meets Manhattan prosecutors – latest news

-Trump news - live: Trump rages at CPAC empty seats mockery as he posts about Murdoch at 3am on Truth Social
+Trump news – live: Trump rages at CPAC empty seats mockery as ex-aide Hope Hicks meets Manhattan prosecutors

 Follow all the latest developments in Trumpworld